Production of Jurassic World: Pre-production

-Universal said in January 2013 that the film would be made in 3D and released on June 13, 2014.
-In February, Kennedy was no longer producing the film in favor of focusing on the Star Wars sequel trilogy.
-Marshall remained as a producer.
-Shortly after, the director of studio operations at Raleigh Studios in Baton Rouge, Louisiana, confirmed that Universal Pictures had reserved space there from April to November 2013, without specifying the reason.
+Universal announced in January 2013 that the film would be released on June 13, 2014.
+A month after the announcement, it was confirmed that Kennedy would no longer produce the film, instead focusing on the Star Wars sequel trilogy.
+Marshall remained as a producer, with Louisiana as a possible filming location.

 Brad Bird wanted to direct Star Wars: The Force Awakens, and he suggested to Kennedy that she temporarily employ Colin Trevorrow as a stand-in for him during the film's pre-production.
 Under this proposal, Bird would take over the Star Wars project upon completion of his film Tomorrowland.
 Bird's idea prompted Kennedy and her husband, Marshall, to watch Trevorrow's 2012 film Safety Not Guaranteed, which they found impressive.
 Marshall subsequently had Spielberg watch the film, convincing him that Trevorrow could be an adequate choice to direct Jurassic Park IV.
-At the end of February, Marshall arranged a meeting between himself, Trevorrow and Spielberg.
+At the end of February 2013, Marshall arranged a meeting between himself, Trevorrow and Spielberg.
 Marshall said he and Spielberg realized that Trevorrow "was deeply steeped in Jurassic Park and would bring that sense of childlike wonder to the film".
 Trevorrow was subsequently hired without reading Jaffa and Silver's script, which was still being written.

-Universal announced Trevorrow as director in March, and Patrick Crowley as a producer.
+Universal announced Trevorrow as director in March 2013, and Patrick Crowley as a producer alongside Marshall.
 A year had been spent searching for a director.
-Spielberg, Marshall, and Kennedy had previously considered Juan Antonio Bayona to direct Jurassic World, but he declined because he felt there was not enough time for production.
+Spielberg, Marshall, and Kennedy had previously considered Juan Antonio Bayona (who would direct Jurassic World's sequel, Jurassic World: Fallen Kingdom), but he declined because he felt there was not enough time for production.
 Trevorrow's only prior experience in directing a major film project was the low-budget Safety Not Guaranteed.
 Despite Trevorrow's lack of experience on such a large film project, Crowley said "from the beginning he exhibited real characteristics of leadership and had that inherent decisiveness required.
 His comments and observations were wise, certainly far beyond his experience and years, and it was clear early on that he had what it takes".
-In April, Jack Horner said a new, previously extinct creature would rise to stardom in the film.